opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 ![Example metrics](/assets/media/blog-images/2025-02-28-a-pratical-guide-for-selecting-HNSW-hyperparameters/example_metrics.png){:class="img-centered"}
 ## Limitations and future work

+In this blogpost, we focused on two objectives: recall and throughput.
+To further change the size of the HNSW graph, one could explore other values of ‘ef_construction’.
 Our method currently produces the same set of configurations, regardless of the datasets.
 It potentially can be improved by taking the characteristics of the dataset into account and compute more targeted recommendations.
 Also, the current set of recommendations are based on 15 datasets and using more datasets in training would improve the generalization of the learnt configurations.
 In the end, extending the scope to also recommend quantization methods, together with HNSW, will further reduce the index size and improve throughput.

 ## References